Zondax/cosmos-sdk/crypto/docs/adr.md

 better test coverage and a single place of truth, allowing the developer to focus on what's important while ensuring the secure handling of sensitive data throughout the module.

+This ADR introduces enhancements and deprecates the proposals outlined in the ["Keyring ADR"](https://github.com/cosmos/cosmos-sdk/issues/14940).
+It is important to note that the Keyring ADR will be replaced with a significantly more flexible approach such as this document describes.

+Furthermore, the grpc service proposed in the Keyring ADR can be easily implemented by creating an implementation of the "CryptoProvider" interface defined in this ADR.
+This allows for the integration of HashiCorp plugins over gRPC, providing a robust and extensible solution for keyring functionality.

+By deprecating the previous ADR and introducing these enhancements, the new ADR offers a more comprehensive and adaptable solution for cryptography and address management within the Cosmos SDK ecosystem.

 ## Context

 * Currently, there is no ADR providing a comprehensive description of the cryptographic module in the Cosmos SDK.